Heat Training for Endurance Athletes

 Environment: Indoor training

-Clothing: Layers designed to limit heat loss (for example thermal layers, jacket, or rain shell)
+Clothing: Layers designed to limit heat loss (for example, thermal layers, a jacket, or a rain shell)

 Fluid intake during session: ~500 ml water